Culmination Of 18 Months Of Van Life In Mexico

 - Schwab Bank offers an account with zero ATM fees

-- Chase Bank also offers zero ATM fees with the opening of an Premier Checking Account or higher
+- Chase Bank also provides zero ATM fees with the opening of a Premier Checking Account or higher

-If your bank does not have a zero ATM fee offer, consider taking out larger amounts from the Mexican ATM so that you are reducing the total number of times you withdraw from these machines.
+If your bank does not offer a zero ATM fee, consider taking out larger amounts from the Mexican ATM to reduce the total number of times you withdraw from these machines.

 Warning: ATM "Scam" Attempt